Gwennovation/t0kenrent/README.md

 - **On-Chain Transaction Records**: All transactions recorded on the BSV blockchain
 - **1Sat Ordinal Integration**: Assets can be linked to ordinals for ownership verification
 - **Overlay Network**: Transaction broadcasting through BSV overlay services
+- **Multi-Item Rentals**: Batch creation and rental of multiple items at once
+- **Real Estate Category**: Support for vacation rentals and staycations

 ## Requirements